USS Siboney (CVE-112): Construction and World War II

 The first fifteen ships of the Commencement Bay class were ordered on 23 January 1943, allocated to Fiscal Year 1944.
 The ship, originally named Frosty Bay, was built by the Todd-Pacific Shipyards at Tacoma, Washington.
-Her keel was laid down in 1 April 1944, and on 26 April she was renamed Siboney, after the village in Cuba where American forces invaded Cuba during the Spanish–American War.
+Her keel was laid down on 1 April 1944, and on 26 April she was renamed Siboney, after the village in Cuba where American forces invaded Cuba during the Spanish–American War.
 The ship was commissioned on 14 May 1945.
 Fitting out work lasted for another nine days, and was done in Seattle.
 On 31 May, the ship departed for San Diego, California, passing through Alameda on the way.
 She then conducted a shakedown cruise in the San Diego area, which concluded on 3 August.

 The ship's crew then began loading aircraft and ammunition, and the pilots of Air Group 36 came aboard.
 By 8 August, the ship got underway for the western Pacific, where she was to join the Japan campaign.
 On 15 August, the Japan announced it would surrender, ending the war; Siboney arrived in Pearl Harbor the following day, and so she unloaded her cargo and remained in Hawaiian waters for the rest of the month.
 In early September, she departed for Okinawa, Japan, passing through the Marshall Islands, Caroline Islands, and the Philippines on the way.
 She arrived in Buckner Bay later that month.

 Siboney left Okinawa on 5 October, bound for the main island of Honshu.
 While on the way, she contributed aircraft to search operations attempting to locate the Martin PBM Mariner that had been carrying Rear Admiral William Sample, which had gone missing on 2 October.
 Siboney stopped at various ports on Honshu from 8 to 11 October, before rejoining the search effort, which failed to locate the missing plane.
 Siboney then sailed to Tokyo Bay, from which she operated between 24 October and 16 November.
 She was then ordered to return to the United States, by way of Manila in the Philippines; Hong Kong, China; Saipan and Guam in the Mariana Islands; and Pearl Harbor.
 She eventually reached San Diego on 23 January 1946.
 She made another cruise in the western Pacific from 15 February to 7 May.